Configurable Execution Environments

 Each execution environment is responsible for:

-* The application's state transition function (an EVM, a custom VM, or a single application's state machine).
+* The application's state transition function (an EVM such as Besu or another EVM client, a custom VM, or a single application's state machine).

 * Local execution and block proposal.